 The first check that I would recommend is to speak to your cleaning chemical supplier.
 This is to check whether the sanitiser or disinfectant that you are using is virucidal (kills viruses) and conforms to BS EN 14476.
 This standard does not specifically include COVID 19, it does include similar viruses (Encapsulated viruses).
 You can also confirm that it is being used correctly.
 Contact times and dilution rates are particularly important.

 The next check is to review where is being cleaned.
 One idea is to assemble a team from all parts of your business, similar to a HACCP team and create a heat map of hand touch points.
-This can be easily done by giving each member of a team sticky notes or Post Its and asking them to place them where they touch during a normal shift.
-The more sticky notes on an area, the “hotter” it is.
-Clearly this needs to be done when no production is happening.
+This can be easily done by giving each member of a team stickers and asking them to place them where they touch during a normal shift.
+The more stickerss on an area, the “hotter” it is.
+Clearly this needs to be done on a plan of the area.
 This is because an additional risk of paper as a foreign body or physical hazard is created.
 Confirm that the “hotter” areas are being disinfected regularly.
 Don’t forget to record the review and update any cleaning records.
 Include all areas, not just food areas.
 Admin areas are important too.
+Areas such as signing in areas and communal kitchens are potential cross contamination areas.

 Another check that can be done is to check how everyone is feeling and to exclude any unnecessary visitors at this time.
 The UK Government is insisting that we self isolate, but the food and drink industry is an essential industry to keep everyone fed.
 Excluding visitors, during the crisis, and checking in with your teams about their health will reduce the risk of transmission.
 Introduce procedures to create safe delivery and collections.
 The virus stays active on surfaces for longer than you may imagine, more information here.